The Complete Guide to ASC 842 Lease Accounting Compliance

 Cons of Leasing

-While leasing can offer several benefits, it also comes with some disadvantages that companies need to consider.
+While leasing offers several benefits, it also comes with disadvantages that companies must carefully consider.

 Higher Long-Term Cost